influxdata/telegraf/plugins/inputs/vsphere/README.md

   # insecure_skip_verify = false
 ```

-* Use `vsan_metric_include = [...]` to define the vSAN metrics you want to collect.
+* Use `vsan_metric_include = [...]` to define the vSAN metrics that you want to collect.
-e.g. `vsan_metric_include = ["summary.*", "performance.host-domclient", "performance.cache-disk", "performance.disk-group", "performance.capacity-disk"]`.
+For example, `vsan_metric_include = ["summary.*", "performance.host-domclient", "performance.cache-disk", "performance.disk-group", "performance.capacity-disk"]`.
 To include all supported vSAN metrics, use `vsan_metric_include = [ "*" ]`
 To disable all the vSAN metrics, use `vsan_metric_exclude = [ "*" ]`

 * `vsan_metric_skip_verify` defines whether to skip verifying vSAN metrics against the ones from [GetSupportedEntityTypes API](https://code.vmware.com/apis/48/vsan#/doc/vim.cluster.VsanPerformanceManager.html#getSupportedEntityTypes).
-This option is given because some performance entities are not returned by the API, but we want to offer the flexibility if user really need the stats.
+This option is given because some performance entities are not returned by the API, but we want to offer the flexibility if you really need the stats.
-When set false, anything not in supported entity list will be filtered out.
+When set to false, anything not in the supported entity list will be filtered out.
-When set true, queried metrics will be identical to vsan_metric_include and the exclusive array will not be used in this case.
+When set to true, queried metrics will be identical to vsan_metric_include and the exclusive array will not be used in this case.
 By default the value is false.

 * `vsan_cluster_include` defines a list of inventory paths that will be used to select a portion of vSAN clusters.
-vSAN metrics are only collected on cluster level.
-Therefore, use the same way as inventory paths for [vsphere's clusters](README.md#inventory-paths)
+vSAN metrics are only collected on the cluster level.
+Therefore, use the same way as inventory paths for [vSphere clusters](README.md#inventory-paths).

 * Many vCenter environments use self-signed certificates.
-Be sure to update the bottom portion of the above configuration and provide proper values for all applicable SSL Config settings that apply in your vSphere environment.
+Update the bottom portion of the above configuration and provide proper values for all applicable SSL Config settings that apply in your vSphere environment.
 In some environments, setting insecure_skip_verify = true will be necessary when the SSL certificates are not available.

-* To ensure consistent collection in larger vSphere environments you may need to increase concurrency for the plugin.
+* To ensure consistent collection in larger vSphere environments, you must increase concurrency for the plugin.
 Use the collect_concurrency setting to control concurrency.
 Set collect_concurrency to the number of virtual machines divided by 1500 and rounded up to the nearest integer.
-For example, for 1200 VMs use 1 and for 2300 VMs use 2.
+For example, for 1200 VMs use 1, and for 2300 VMs use 2.

-## Measurements & Fields
+### Measurements & Fields

-**NOTE**: vSAN performance measurements and fields may vary on the vSAN versions.
+**NOTE**: Depending on the vSAN version, the vSAN performance measurements and fields may vary.

 * vSAN Summary
   * overall_health